kickstarter/build-ubuntu-ami/README.md

 Booting and logging in to a system offers many opportunities to leak secret credentials (even if you [delete them](http://alestic.com/2009/09/ec2-public-ebs-danger)).
 Creating an AMI from a pristine image rather than a running root volume obviates the need to remove leaked credentials.

 This script does not need a private key & cert for credentials.
 It uses the AWS Access Key ID and Secret Access Key.

+## Troubleshooting

+If you're running into an issue where you need to run CLI commands, its helpful to ssh to the instance and enter into the chroot environment.
+Do the following:

+   $ cd /mnt/$IMAGE_NAME
+   $ sudo chroot . /bin/bash